-Adding humidification to the NIV circuit may be preferred with asthmatics, due to underlying airway inflammation and high potential for mucus plugging.17 Administering high gas flow without humidity may overwhelm the capabilities of the nose and upper airway to properly humidify gas, resulting in drying of airway passages, which may lead to consequent increased nasal resistance and the potential for increased airway reactivity.17 As such, high bronchodilator dosages may need to be increased when humidification is added, due to the potential to decrease aerosol delivery by as much as 40-50%.
-18 These findings also raise the question about whether the heated humidifier should be turned off intermittently or bypassed while aerosolized drugs are being administered during NIV.
+Adding humidification to the NIV circuit may be preferred with asthmatics due to underlying airway inflammation and high potential for mucous plugging17.
+Administering high gas flow rates without humidity may overwhelm the capabilities of the nose and upper airway to properly humidify gas resulting in drying of airway passages which may lead to consequent increased nasal resistance, and potential for increased airway reactivity17.
+As such, high bronchodilator dosages may need to be increased when humidification is added due to the potential to decrease aerosol delivery by as much as 40-50% 18.
+These findings also raise the questions about whether heated humidifiers should be turned off intermittently or bypassed while aerosolized drugs are being administered during NIV.
 While this practice cannot be routinely recommended at this time, it should encourage additional research.

 Many clinicians from pediatric institutions commonly place nebulizers between the ventilator and the humidifier during all forms of ventilation, including NIV.
-There is anecdotal evidence that this not only reduces the level of condensation in the circuit, but also results in better drug delivery.
-In 2 recent reports, Ari and colleagues evaluated bronchodilator delivery during simulated pediatric21 and adult ventilation,29 using a vibrating-mesh nebulizer at 2 different locations.
-In this study29 there was nearly a 200% increase in drug delivery when the vibrating-mesh nebulizer was placed between the ventilator and the humidifier during simulated adult ventilation.
-However, based on the pediatric study21 it is unclear whether there were any important differences in aerosol delivery between these 2 positions.
+There is anecdotal evidence that this not only reduces the level of condensation in the circuit but also results in better drug delivery.
+In two recent reports, Ari and colleagues evaluated bronchodilator delivery during simulated pediatric21 and adult ventilation30 using a VM nebulizer at two different locations.
+In this study,30 there was nearly a

+200% increase in drug delivery when the VM nebulizer was placed between the ventilator and the humidifier during simulated adult ventilation.
+However, based on the pediatric study21 it is unclear whether there were any significant differences in aerosol delivery between these two positions.

-We observed a significant reduction in medication delivery when the vibrating-mesh nebulizer was moved from position 2 or position 3 to position 1 (between the ventilator and humidifier during NIV).
+We observed a significant reduction in medication delivery when the VM nebulizer was moved from Position 2 or Position 3 to Position 1 (between the ventilator and humidifier during NIV).
 There are major and notable differences in the circuit configuration used during NIV and conventional ventilation.
-The circuits used by Ari et al21 were dual-limb pediatric circuits, and those used in the present study used a BPAP-specific singlecircuit configuration.
-The gas flow dynamics of a single circuit may be more complex than a dual-limb circuit, because high gas flow coupled with a common inhalation/ exhalation pathway is likely to cause higher turbulence in the system.
-Thus, we believe that the poor drug delivery observed when the vibrating-mesh nebulizer was placed back at the BPAP ventilator may be multi-factorial.
+The circuits used by Ari et al.21 are dual-limb pediatric circuits and those used in the present study used a BiPAP specific single-circuit configuration.
+The gas flow dynamics of a single-circuit may be more complex than a dual-limb circuit because high gas flows coupled with a common inhalation/exhalation pathway are likely to cause higher turbulence in the system.
+Thus, we believe that the poor drug delivery observed when the VM nebulizer was placed back at the BiPAP ventilator may be multi-factorial.
 It is likely that the use of high flows may dilute the aerosol bolus being emitted from the nebulizer into the circuit.
-Also, these high flows may increase the inertial activities of aerosol particles, resulting in drug impaction in the humidifier and along the length of the patient circuit.
-As such, the beneficial "reservoir-like" effects of the duallimb circuit, observed by Ari et al21 do not readily apply to a single-circuit NIV configuration.
+Also, these high flows may increase the inertial activities of aerosol particles resulting in drug impaction in the humidifier and along the length of the patient circuit.
+As such, the beneficial "reservoir-like" effects of the dual-limb circuit, observed by Ari et al. 21 do not readily apply to a single-circuit NIV configuration.
 This issue is further complicated by the fact that many ventilator companies are now integrating pediatric-specific NIV algorithms into standard ICU ventilators that use a dual-limb circuit.
-Thus, additional studies are needed to compare medication delivery with all available devices that are being used in the pediatric ICU to provide NIV.
+Thus, additional studies are needed to compare medication delivery with all availa ble devices that are being used in the PICU to provide NIV.